Investigators probe wreckage of crashed medical helicopter - NewsBreak

 Investigators probe wreckage of crashed medical helicopter

-UPPER DARBY, Pa. — Federal investigators have been poring over the wreckage of a medical helicopter a day after it crash-landed without loss of life next to a church in a residential area of suburban Philadelphia, somehow avoiding a web of power lines and buildings.
+Federal investigators pored over the wreckage of a medical helicopter a day after it crash-landed without loss of life next to a church in a residential area of suburban Philadelphia somehow avoiding a web of power lines and buildings.

-Brian Rayner, senior safety investigator with the National Transportation Safety Board, told reporters Wednesday that investigators hoped to be able to remove the wreckage from the scene at Drexel Hill United Methodist Church in Upper Darby later in the day for more detailed examination off-site.
+Brian Rayner, senior safety investigator with the National Transportation Safety Board told reporters Wednesday investigators hoped to be able to remove the wreckage from the scene at Drexel Hill United Methodist Church in Upper Darby later in the day for more detailed examination off-site.

+Rayner said investigators were trying to document the wreckage as found, characterizing it as “data gathering" that “won’t become information until we get it all together in one place and compare, see how things relate and see how things conflict."

 Comments / 0